Explainable Severity ranking via pairwise n-hidden comparison: a case study of glaucoma: Experimental Setup Results

 \textbf{Cross-sectional comparison needs more conceptual annotations:} Although training on a larger set, the cross-sectional pairwise accuracy cannot meet the performance of the longitudinal one.
 Moreover, if we do not impose restrictions on the MD-index of pairs through our sampling method, the performance of the cross-sectional models is marginally superior to random chance.
 This is primarily due to the fact that cross-subject image pairs lack conceptual alignment, and the assessment of severity cannot rely solely on the MD-index.
 The behavior of cross-sectional comparisons mirrors that of longitude settings when changing different feature extractors.
 To conduct subject-specific comparisons, it is advisable to gather a more extensive set of pairwise annotations, encompassing not only the MD-index but also rim status, PSD-index, HCD-ratio, and other relevant factors.

 \textbf{First step toward user-centric saliency explanations:} For the purpose of qualitative evaluation, we ask ophthalmologists to give comparison annotations for 10 pairs of images randomly selected from the test set.
 Figure \ref{qualresult}(a) shows the qualitative explanation of the 10-hidden comparison siamese net with ViT-16 and ResNet-50 backbone for a sample pair.
 Ophthalmologists agreed that the optic nerve of the first image expands toward the upper-right and lower-right faster than the second one.
 Thus, the optic nerve-to-disc ratio of the first image is higher than the second.
 Given two ground-truth pairs of comparison, the upper-right and lower-right pair, we show two heatmaps from ViT16 and Resnet-50 that achieve the best IoUs.
 With the ResNet-50 backbone, the siamese model can localize well the area of interest on both images.
-The heatmap is aggregated from the top 3 hidden comparisons.
 On the other hand, ViT learns the concept of the rim between the optic nerve and the optic disc, which is another way of interpreting glaucoma.
-When analyzing the 10 hidden comparisons of a pair, we observe many similarities in their patterns.
-Figure~\ref{qualresult}(c) shows important scores of each comparison to the final ranking decision via SHAP \cite{shap}.
-Notably, the top-3 positively correlated comparisons display a similar pattern.